 Let us now discuss the top 50 data science interview questions and answers asked in most interviews.
 We have divided them into three levels, namely Basic, Intermediate, and Advanced.
 So, let’s start.

 1. What is data science?
 What are the steps involved in data science?

 Answer: Usually, the web definition starts as data science is an interdisciplinary field.
 However, you can answer the question in your words rather than just giving the definition.

 Data science is a process or study of a huge amount of data collected from numerous sources that helps businesses gain useful insights about customer needs, preferences, behaviors, and patterns and help predict the future course of action based on past and present data.
 The steps involved in data science are:

-- Problem definition – The problem is identified and defined.
+- Problem definition – This step involves identifying and defining the problem.
 For example, “Why did the product sales reduce in the last quarter?”

-- Data collection – Data is collected from various sources, like databases and surveys.
+- Data collection – It involves collecting data from various sources, like databases and surveys.

 - Data wrangling or data preparation – Removal of redundancy and outliers, completing missing data and so on to filter relevant data.

-- Machine learning and data mining – Various algorithms are built, trained and tested to analyze data and produce useful insights.
+- Machine learning and data mining – This step involves building, training, and testing various algorithms to analyze data and produce useful insights.

 - Data visualization – View the insights gained in a readable format for non-technical (business) persons as well.

 - Predictions and generating solutions – In this step, business analysts and other stakeholders decide the next course of action for the business problem defined in the first step.

 2. What is the difference between data science and machine learning?

-Answer: Data science involves a lot of stages from problem definition, data collection, cleaning, analysis, visualization, prediction, etc. Machine learning, on the other hand, is just one step in the data science lifecycle where the data is modeled for analysis and obtaining insights.
+Answer: Data science involves a lot of stages from problem definition, data collection, cleaning, analysis, visualization, prediction, etc. Machine learning, on the other hand, is just one step in the data science lifecycle where the data is modelled for analysis and obtaining insights.

 3. How are data science and artificial intelligence related?